tedorellana/learning/SAA-C03.md

 ###  S3 Lifecycle configuration ###
 Is a set of rules that define actions that Amazon S3 applies to a group of objects.
 There are two types of actions:

+### S3 Standard-Infrequent Access ###
+Is for data that is accessed less frequently, but requires rapid access when needed.
+S3 Standard-IA offers the high durability, high throughput, and low latency of S3 Standard, with a low per GB storage price and per GB retrieval charge.

+### S3 Intelligent-Tiering ###
+- Amazon S3 Intelligent Tiering is a storage class that automatically moves data to the most cost-effective storage tier based on access patterns.
+It can store objects in two access tiers: the frequent access tier and the infrequent access tier.
+The frequent access tier is optimized for frequently accessed objects and is charged at the same rate as S3 Standard.
+The infrequent access tier is optimized for objects that are not accessed frequently and are charged at a lower rate than S3 Standard.
+- S3 Intelligent Tiering is a good choice for storing media files that are accessed frequently and infrequently in an unpredictable pattern because it automatically moves data to the most cost-effective storage tier based on access patterns, minimizing storage and retrieval costs.
+It is also resilient to the loss of an Availability Zone because it stores objects in multiple Availability Zones within a region.

+### Amazon S3 Glacier Deep Archive ###
+- Is a secure, durable, and extremely low-cost Amazon S3 storage class for long-term retention of data that is rarely accessed and for which retrieval times of several hours are acceptable.
+It is the lowest-cost storage option in Amazon S3, making it a cost-effective choice for storing backup files that are not accessed after 1 month.
+-
+### S3 File Gateway ###
+- Provides a seamless way to connect to the cloud in order to store application data files and backup images as durable objects in Amazon S3 cloud storage.
+Amazon S3 File Gateway offers SMB or NFS-based access to data in Amazon S3 with local caching.

 ## Amazon Elastic File System (EFS) ##
 - Serverless, fully elastic file storage
 - Automatically grows and shrinks as you add and remove files with no need for management or provisioning.